Cryptotwister/bikesharing/README.md

 finding out the best times, top stations, demography, type of the users etc. to draw a proposal for Bike share in Des Moines for a presentation to an angel investor.

 # Results

+The visualizations can be viewed in tableau public as [Citi Bike Story](https://public.tableau.com/app/profile/sergei7887/viz/CitiBikiChallengeStory/CitiBikeStory?publish=yes).